estuary/docs/docs/how-flow-helps.rst

-Typically this is done -- either explicitly, or under the hood as part of an execution plan -- by processing the view event first, and indexing it within a local state store on the impression ID.
-Then, should a click event come, it's matched against the indexed view and emitted.
+Typically this is done -- either explicitly, or under the hood as part of an execution plan -- by processing the view event first, and indexing it on impression ID within a local "state store", an attached mutable index offering very fast reads (eg, Flow uses RocksDB).
+Later, should a click event come, it's matched against the indexed view and emitted.

-But while local state stores are typically very fast and cheap to *read*, **mutating** state is perhaps the *most expensive* operation in a continuous data pipeline, due to the replication required under the hood.
-Flow goes to great lengths to make this efficient, but there are hard limits around transaction boundaries.
+The trouble is that all of that indexed state needs to live *somewhere*, and as its quantity increases, you need more local stores and fast storage to back them.
+Flow is no exception here.

-Flow lets you flip the problem on its head, by indexing current *clicks* and joining against *views* read with, say, a 5 minute delay.
+Flow *does* offer a unique "read delay" feature that lets you flip the problem on its head, by indexing each *click* and joining against views read with, say, a 10 minute delay.
+This can be **far** more efficient, as it re-orients to what local stores are great at: many very fast reads over fewer indexed states.
-This is far more efficient: an order of magnitude fewer local state mutations, paired with cheap delayed reads to match each view against a potential indexed click.

 Tyranny of Partitioning